splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 To retry a corrected blocked item, preserve its JSON body, replace `splunkbase-blocked` with `splunkbase-queued`, and set `not_before` to the current UTC time.
+To explicitly retry an interrupted attempt whose result never became durable, replace `splunkbase-verifying` with `splunkbase-queued`, clear `verification`, and change its latest attempt `outcome` from `started` to `retry_authorized`.
 Do not rerun a POST manually under the same user while the queue is enabled, because manual attempts are invisible to the persisted budget.

 To disable the queue, set `SPLUNKBASE_PUBLISH_QUEUE_ENABLED` to `false`.
 Wait for any active worker to finish before using direct publication.
 Do not operate both paths